 Tennessee-based Reclaiming the Past, also known as Green Family Materials, began when 13-year-old Tom Green, Jr. helped his father demolish a building in West Point, MS. The rest, as they say, is history.
 It also helps to have a family name that fits well with their eco-friendly mission.

 RTC does way more than supply reclaimed flooring--they have tin and barn siding, beams, brick, and more).
 But they're still most proud of their antique heart pine, oak, maple, and barn wood reclaimed floors.

 Diana Younts of RTC says that her company most assuredly ships within the Continental U.S.--as well as Hawaii, Europe, and perhaps any other place where there may be a willing buyer for unique/antique flooring.

 Like Aged Woods, Sylvan Brandt is another reclaimed wood flooring mill and distributor located in Pennsylvania.
 Begun in 1960 by founder Sylvan Brandt, this company is now run by son Dean and takes on the multi-pronged job of locating, pulling, milling, and distributing reclaimed wood floor.
 And yes, according to representative Genna Antes, Sylvan Brandt does ship all throughout the United States.

 One nice thing is that much of its flooring is actually derived from flooring: the attics of historic homes.
 So the surface you see is the original surface.
 One line from their site sums it up well: "[W]e don't offer perfection, but rather the beauty of imperfection."

-The Woods Company began when Barry Stup first observed barns in Maryland and Pennsylvania built with chestnut, "one of the most rare and beautiful native hardwoods," according to the company site.
+The Woods Company began when Barry Stup first observed barns in Maryland and Pennsylvania built with chestnut, "one of the rarest and beautiful native hardwoods," according to the company site.
 Stup decided that this commodity was too valuable to waste, and so he began The Woods Company.

 If you're looking for a wide range of products, you'll find it here: stair parts, white, yellow, and heart pines, and even reclaimed engineered flooring (species: oak, walnut, and heart pine).